 - Anti-Money Laundering International Database (AMLID): This is an analysis database of laws and penalties used to fight against money laundering.
-The IMoLIN website contains information on the Anti-Money Laundering International Database (AMLID) and many other available resources.
+The IMoLIN website contains information on AMLID and many other available resources.

 - National Legislation: In this section, the full texts of the AML/CFT legislation have been collected.
 There are more than 250 (including new and amended) regulations from 163 jurisdictions.
 The system opens in a click map and is broadcast regionally.

-- Worldwide Calendar of Events: It is a calendar that shows the activities (conference, seminar, training, etc.) related to the working areas of The International Money Laundering Information Network (IMoLIN).
+- Worldwide Calendar of Events: It is a calendar that shows the activities (conferences, seminars, training, etc.) related to the working areas of IMoLIN.

 - Links: It is the part that contains the links that redirect to the sites of other institutions doing AML/CFT studies.

 The International Money Laundering Information Network (IMoLIN) has had a significant impact on the fight against money laundering and related crimes.
 Here are some success stories that demonstrate the impact of IMoLIN: